-In this post, we take a look at three ways to take the train to Spain from the UK to inspire your next trip.
+We take a look at three ways to take the train to Spain from the UK to inspire your next train adventure.

 The classic - high-speed train from Paris to Barcelona